 Last updated - May 11, 2021

 Throughout the pandemic, many employees have been working in person at a UO location.
-As we set our sights on Fall 2021, we will begin shifting employees who have been working remotely back to onsite work in a planful, phased approach in order to help protect the health and safety of all.
+As we set our sights on Fall 2021, we will begin shifting all employees, faculty, officers of administration, classified employees, graduate employees, and student employees, who have been working remotely back to onsite work in a planful, phased approach in order to help protect the health and safety of all.

 Get Ready for Fall 2021

 Units should start preparing now in order to implement a plan for their unit that meets operational needs to achieve our goal of providing mostly in-person instruction, research, and services this fall and to allow time and consideration for employee transitions.
-It is the university’s expectation that a majority of employees will return to work at a UO location by September 13 (or at the start of their fall contract for faculty members) unless they:
+It is the university’s expectation that a majority of employees - faculty, officers of administration, classified employees, graduate employees, and student employees - will return to work at a UO location by September 13 (or at the start of their fall contract for faculty members) unless they:

 - have an approved, ongoing flexible work arrangement;